Ross Merrill Award

 - Nominations should show evidence of community impact and involvement.
 Nominators can demonstrate this by fundraising efforts, volunteer programs, or educational activities with community groups and schools.

 - Nominations should show evidence of outreach in the form of websites, radio and television coverage, or local newspaper articles.

 - Nominations should show evidence of attempts to recruit support from multiple financial and or personnel resources.

 - Nominations should show evidence of exemplary work and achievements.
 This award seeks to recognize organizations and programs that can be held up as models for others to emulate.

+We encourage nominators to include visual documentation (photography or video) and other supporting materials (publications, etc.) in their nomination materials.
 Many successful applicants submitted for several award cycles.
-Resubmissions, particularly with updated information, are always welcome.
+Re-submissions, particularly with updated information, are always welcome.